Motorcycle driver collides with car after trying to flee from police officer

 SANDY, Utah (ABC4 News) – A motorcycle driver traveling at a high rate of speed collided with a car in Sandy last night, according to the Unified Police Department.

-Unified Police Department Detective Kevin Mallory tells ABC4 News it started around 9 p.m. when an off-duty Unified Police Officer pulled up to the motorcycle on about 500 East and 11400 South.
+Unified Police Department Detective Kevin Mallory tells ABC4 News it started just before 10 p.m.
+Saturday night when the driver of the motorcycle pulled up next to a Unified Police Officer on about 500 East and 11400 South.

-Mallory says when the motorcycle driver noticed the police unit next to him, he took off at a high rate of speed, and att times running red lights.
+Mallory says when the motorcycle driver noticed the police unit next to him, he took off at a high rate of speed, and at times running red lights.

 Mallory also said the off-duty officer never attempted to pursue the motorcycle rider and did not have his lights and siren running.